 You’re probably already feeling the loneliness of being unable to hang out with friends or socialize.
 Your children are, too.
 Kids are inherently social creatures, so the longer we’re social distancing, the more significant the potential impact on their social development.

 Don’t cut them off from friends and family that they’re communicating with through social media, Discord, Zoom or other platforms.
 Experts are fairly confident that kids will bounce back, as long as it only takes a few months for things to return to normal.
 Still, having some connection with people outside of your household, even if it’s just digital, can take the edge off.

 Even if you’re doing your best to keep your kids out of the loop, they know something big is going on.
 Don’t shut them out.
 Have age-appropriate conversations with each of your children about what is going on with the virus.
 Child psychologists recommend that you should wait until your kids come to you with questions to make them feel in control.

-If you’ve got older kids who are online or on social media, check-in with them once a day to make sure they’re not getting overwhelmed by the deluge of information available.
+If you have older kids who are online or on social media, check-in with them once a day to ensure the deluge of information available do not overwhelm them.
 Talk about what the disease is, explain how it spreads and discuss what measures people are taking to stay safe.
 Be sure to get your information from reputable sources, too.